MileHacker Logo

 • Photography: Softer light for photography during early morning or late afternoon.

-• Footwear: Wear comfortable, closed-closed-toe shoes suitable for terrain that is not flat and dust.
+• Footwear: Wear comfortable, closed-toe shoes suitable for terrain that happens to be not flat and dust.

 • Respect: Respect local customs and privacy when taking photos; always ask permission.